Full-field mapping of spatially varying polarization entanglement generated from spontaneous parametric down-conversion: Introduction

-Recently, several studies have employed Tpx3Cam, a data-driven camera capable of time-stamping single photons \cite{Fisher2016joi,nomerotski2019nuclear,Nomerotski2023joi}, to enable rapid characterization of photonic entangled states produced from SPDC \cite{ianzano2020SciRep,courme2023optlett,Gao2024PRL}.
-However, Ref.~\cite{ianzano2020SciRep, courme2023optlett} have focused only on the polarization DoF or the spatial DoF, respectively, while their photon pair sources are capable of producing hyperentangled states.
-As a result, the potential of hyperentanglement and the embedded cross-DoF structures has not been addressed.
-Furthermore, the entangled states produced in Ref.~\cite{ianzano2020SciRep, Gao2024PRL} are first spatially postselected using single-mode fibers or polarization-maintaining fibers before being imaged onto the Tpx3Cam.
-Doing so effectively reduces the spatial dimensionality and obscures any cross-DoF structures imposed by the generation process.
-Understanding how different DoFs become interlinked is essential for tailoring hyperentangled states to specific applications.
-Therefore, a quantitative and comprehensive characterization of these cross-DoF structures is crucial to fully harness the potential of hyperentanglement.
+Over the past decade, several studies have employed Tpx3Cam, a data-driven camera capable of time-stamping single photons \cite{Fisher2016joi,nomerotski2019nuclear,Nomerotski2023joi}, to enable rapid characterization of photonic entangled states produced from SPDC \cite{ianzano2020SciRep,courme2023optlett,Gao2024PRL}.
+However, these works have not fully explored the coupling between different DoFs.
+Specifically, Ref.~\cite{ianzano2020SciRep, courme2023optlett} have focused only on the polarization DoF or the spatial DoF, respectively, while their photon pair sources are capable of producing spatially varying polarization-entangled states.
+As a result, the potential of the embedded spatial-polarization coupling has not been addressed.
+Furthermore, the entangled states produced in Ref.~\cite{ianzano2020SciRep, Gao2024PRL} are first spatially postselected using single-mode fibers or polarization-maintaining fibers before being imaged onto the Tpx3Cam, and any spatial structures in the resulting polarization are imprinted by external modulation devices.
+Doing so effectively reduces the spatial dimensionality and obscures any spatial-polarization coupling imposed by the generation process.